adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 My second proof-of-concept demonstration was a simulated factory floor, with 135 people moving around, with 3 different behavior roles.

+Insights:

+* Grab-bag of kinematics metrics + PCA works pretty well as a start.
+* Initial metric set achieved high classification accuracy.
-Insights: I found that the simulation data was too artificial for testing classification accuracy.
+* I found that the simulation data was too artificial for testing classification accuracy.
+* To apply deep learning to learn abstract metrics requires a better processing architecture.

 # Future directions: